-to category 3 and maintained this intensity until dropping to category 2 approximately 10 h before landfall.
-It progressed northwestward and made landfall as a category 2 storm in Terrebonne Bay in southern Louisiana.
-This behavior is in contrast to Katrina and Rita, which reached their peak intensities as category 5 storms while in the Gulf.
+Gustav tracked through the Caribbean Sea (Figure 4) and strengthened to a Category 4 storm on the Saffir-Simpson scale, with maximum 10min-averaged wind speeds of 69 m s-1 (Beven and Kimberlain, 2009).
+After passing over western Cuba and into the Gulf, Gustav weakened to Category 3 and maintained this intensity until dropping to Category 2 approximately 10hr before landfall.
+It progressed northwestward and made landfall as a Category 2 storm in Terrebonne Bay in southern Louisiana.
+This behavior is in contrast to Katrina and Rita, which reached their peak intensities as Category 5 storms while in the Gulf.

-However, Gustav's outer extent of tropical-stormstrength winds was large enough to produce integrated kinetic energy values over 40 TJ, resulting in a rating of 3.0 (out of a possible 6.0) on the Surge Destructive Potential Scale at landfall (Powell and Reinhold, 2007).
-Tropicalstorm-strength winds reached the bird's foot of the Mississippi River delta approximately 12 h before landfall (Fig. 8a) and enveloped large portions of southern Louisiana and the Louisiana-Mississippi continental shelf by 6 h before landfall (Fig. 8b).
-Predominantly easterly coastal winds were relatively constant strength for 12-15 h as the storm moved through the region.
+However, Gustav's outer extent of tropical-storm-strength winds was large enough to produce integrated kinetic energy values over 40 TJ, resulting in a rating of 3.0 (out of a possible 6.0) on the Surge Destructive Potential Scale at landfall (Powell and Reinhold, 2007).
+Tropicalstorm-strength winds reached the bird's foot of the Mississippi River delta approximately 12hr before landfall (Figure 8a) and enveloped large portions of southern Louisiana and the LA-MS continental shelf by 6hr before landfall (Figure 8b).
+Predominantly easterly coastal winds were relatively constant strength for 12-15hr as the storm moved through the region.
 On the shallow shelf, winds created local waves and surge, which were then pushed across the sounds and against the levee protection system.
 These winds also pushed surge into Lake Pontchartrain.

-As Gustav neared landfall, its strongest winds were $30-35 \text{ m s}^{-1}$ , and they were limited to the narrow shelf to the southwest of the Mississippi River (Figs. 8c,d).
+As Gustav neared landfall, its strongest winds were 30-35 m s-1, and they were limited to the narrow shelf to the southwest of the Mississippi River (Figure 8c-d).
 Barataria and Terrebonne Bays experienced the worst of the hurricane winds as it made landfall.
-However, by this late stage, the winds shifted quickly to onshore and then continued onshore for several hours after landfall (Fig. 8e), aligning with the lake/marsh system connecting northward from Barataria Bay to the west bank of New Orleans.
+However, by this late stage, the winds shifted quickly to onshore, and then continued onshore for several hours after landfall (Figure 8e), aligning with the lake/marsh system connecting northward from Barataria Bay to the west bank of New Orleans.

-Winds continued southeasterly over the Louisiana- Mississippi shelf for more than 12 h after landfall (Fig. 8f).
+Winds continued southeasterly over the Louisiana-Mississippi shelf for more than 12hr after landfall (Figure 8f).
 Although the winds had weakened further, their direction over the shelf caused the winds to slow the recession of surge back into the deeper Gulf.
-The wind held the surge in Lake Pontchartrain, and it assisted the surge propagation over the Caernarvon marsh to the east of the river and over the marshes to the south and west of New Orleans.
+The wind held the surge in Lake Pontchartrain, and it assisted the surge propagation over the Caernarvon Marsh to the east of the river and over the marshes to the south and west of New Orleans.

 b.
-Evolution of waves
+Evolution of Waves

-Gustav generated waves with estimated significant heights of 12-15 m in deep water in the northeast quadrant of the storm, where the winds were strongest.
+Gustav generated waves with estimated significant heights of 12-15m in deep water in the northeast quadrant of the storm, where the winds were strongest.
 These waves propagated as swell in all directions, but were largest to the east of the track.
-NDBC buoys 42036, 42039, and 42040 are located in the northeastern Gulf between Tampa Bay and the Mississippi River delta (Fig. 12), and their measured significant heights increased as the storm passed.
-At buoy 42040, the largest measured significant wave heights exceeded 10 m (Fig. 13).
-To the west of the track, wave heights decreased with distance from the track, with peak measured waves of 6 m at NDBC buoy 42001 decreasing to 3 m at buoys 42019 and 42020 nearer to Texas.
-As the storm passed, the mean wave periods also increased (Fig. 14), and the mean wave directions changed dramatically (Fig. 15).
+NDBC buoys 42036, 42039 and 42040 are located in the northeastern Gulf between Tampa Bay and the Mississippi River delta (Figure 12), and their measured significant heights increased as the storm passed.
+At buoy

+42040, the largest measured significant wave heights exceeded 10m (Figure 13).
+To the west of the track, wave heights decreased with distance from the track, with peak measured waves of 6m at NDBC buoy 42001 decreasing to 3m at buoys 42019 and 42020 nearer to Texas.
+As the storm passed, the mean wave periods also increased (Figure 14), and the mean wave directions changed dramatically (Figure 15).